anirudhjoshi/pathogen_package_automater/readme.md

-This project automates install/update/uninstall of pathogen packages for vim.
+This project automates the creation of install/update/uninstall scripts and the readme.md for vim-pathogen packages.

 ### Usuage